The SISIP IssueEnd patiently waiting, enroll in the game with rainbow riches constant good luck many victories wait for you!

 In 2012, the Federal Court ruled that for decades the Government of Canada had been unlawfully reducing disabled Canadian Forces veterans’ SISIP long term disability benefits by the amount of their disability pension.
+Don't miss your chance to play on the site choy sun doa.
+You will be satisfied!

 More than 7,500 medically released disabled veterans had their long term disability income replacement payments (known as SISIP) reduced by the value of their pain and suffering disability pension.